rodrigokroll/zeek_globalwhitelist/README.md

 .
 Create a whitelist for the bro script "Multiple_Connections_Attempt"<br />
 .
 Define ANY source IP to the destination IP 1.1.29.1 AND ( port 443/tcp OR port 22/tcp )<br />
 .
+Define no source subnets and no destination subnets<br />
+.
 Define the following specific whitelist:<br />
           ->  Source IP 10.0.0.3 AND Destination IP 1.1.29.2 AND port 80/tcp<br />
           ->  Source IP 10.30.198.92 AND Destination IP 10.0.10.2 AND port 443/tcp<br />